felipefacundes/shell_utils/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a Pull Request.
-For significant changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📜 License